philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 2. Tad less traffic pain
 3. You get to smell your surroundings (exhaust smoke yum)

 And so I tried learning one.
-I was commuting to uni before this, so I decided I would finally recover some sanity by saying _sayonara_ to all the packed and **_shtingky_** jeepneys.
+I was commuting to uni before this, so I decided I would finally recover some of my sanity by saying _sayonara_ to all the packed and **_shtingky_** jeepneys.

 That was the plan, anyway.
 Never thought it would be this hard.
 They always say "it's just like riding a bicycle."
 It totally did NOT feel like riding a plain ol' bike.
 Controlling the throttle was one thing, now I have to learn 700 different bits and pieces just to 'familiarize' how the whole thing works.
 Nah fam, I don't think I will.